xlin199/multiphonon-direct-detection/README.md

+StructureFactor1D.py --
+  1. Script calculating $S(\omega, q)$ as a function of $\omega$ for different $q$.
+  2. Finished the incoherent approximation (see NSiteLatticeFixqRecursive.ipynb)

+NSiteLatticeFixqRecursive.ipynb --
+  1. Here focusing on plotting $S(\omega, q)$ as a function of $\omega$ for different $q$, using the recursive relation and incoherent approximation.
+  2. Fast!!
+  3. --> Why doesn't it match with the impulse approximation?

+NSiteLatticeFixqRecursiveCoherent.ipynb --
+  1. $S(\omega, q)$ as a function of $\omega$ for different $q$, including the off-diagonal factors

+/archive/NSiteLatticeFixq.ipynb --
+  1. Here focusing on plotting $S(\omega, q)$ as a function of $\omega$ for different $q$
+  2. --> Why doesn't it match with the impulse approximation?
+  3. Moved to the /archive folder

 NSiteLattice1D.ipynb --
   1. Here focusing on plotting $\int S(\omega, q) d\omega$
   2. Directly calculating the structure factor without any smearing of the phonon